Nuisance

-East Dunbartonshire Council will investigate reports of statutory nuisance which may arise due to any of the matters listed below.
 If a statutory nuisance is deemed to exist, officers will serve an abatement notice to have the issue resolved.
 Failure to comply with such an abatement notice is an offence.

 To fall within the definition of statutory nuisance provided by the Environmental Protection Act 1990, an activity needs to be:

-• posing a threat to health
+• Posing a threat to health

 A nuisance is an ongoing state of affairs which is unreasonable and causes substantial and intolerable interference to the use and enjoyment of a person's property and which directly affects the people at that property.